Borderlands, Conflict & Illicit Economies: Challenges for humanitarian action – November 2020

 Speakers: Professor Jonathan Goodhand, (SOAS), Chair, Patrick Meehan, (SOAS), Frances Thomson, (Universidad Nacional de Colombia) and Dan Seng Lawn (Kachinland Research Centre)

 Re-envisioning Global Humanitarian Response – May 2020

-Panel: Dr. Sarah Njeri, Research Associate, African Leadership Centre, Kings College London, Professor Laura Hammond , Professor of Development Studies, SOAS, Samir Elhawary, Deputy Humanitarian Coordinator and Head of Office (Venezuela), UN-OCHA, Lars Peter Nissen, Director, ACAPS, Geneva and Visiting Professor at the University of Copenhagen and Marc DuBois, Senior Fellow, SOAS, Freelance Consultant and former Executive Director of MSF-UK
+Panel: Dr. Sarah Njeri, Research Associate, African Leadership Centre, Kings College London, Professor Laura Hammond , Professor of Development Studies, SOAS, Samir Elhawary, Deputy Humanitarian Coordinator and Head of Office, United Nations Office for the Coordination of Humanitarian Affairs (UN-OCHA), Venezuela, Lars Peter Nissen, Director, ACAPS, Geneva and Visiting Professor at the University of Copenhagen and Marc DuBois, Senior Fellow, SOAS, Freelance Consultant and former Executive Director of MSF-UK